 On Friday, I had told my sales rep how important it was that we not have any interruption in service, as I am providing a service for paying clients.
+PayPal alternatives allow you to diversify your payments and to speed up the process.
 To make sure things went smoothly, he scheduled the migration (supposed to take around 4 hours) for 1AM EST on Saturday, June 12, 2014.
 Not even within 3 hours of closing the sale, my dedicated IP address had changed (mind you, 12 hours before my scheduled migration), which threw some of our clients’ sites offline (the ones with A records pointed to our IP).
 After calling in, they said they wouldn’t know what the new IP would be until after the migration.
 We had a high-visibility client offline for 12+ hours.
 That was a particularly fun mess to clean up.

 Problem #2: E-mails and SSL

 One of the services we offer is e-mail protected via SSL.
 With our previous hosting packages, we had purchased SSL certificates, but after the upgrade, the SSL certificates that we purchased would not work with any sub-domains (such as mail.e-socialite.com).
 Due to this, our SSL certificate was constructed (instead of bought through a recognized sales source), and we had to explain to each of our clients why their e-mail programs were telling that the certificate could not be verified (the SSL functions and protects as intended).